luisrrc/Real-Estate/README.md

 In this EDA, we asked several questions of the data to find patterns and possible correlations between the different variables that could explain house prices:

+## Regression Model

+Once the exploratory data analysis is completed, a machine learning model is created by implementing a regression analysis in order to predict the price value.
+Use FLAML https://github.com/microsoft/FLAML a library created by Microsoft that builds machine learning models in a fast and easy way.

+The best model was built with the Random Forest regressor estimator, using the evaluation metric "r2".

+The code for this section can be found in "Regression Model.ipynb".